Flat Landing Brook Formation: Lithology

 Rhyolite flows, breccias and hyaloclastics are the primary rocks comprising the Flat Landing Brook Formation.
 Locally abundant rocks include tholeiitic to transitional mafic fragmental rocks and massive flows, as well as felsic tuffs, tholeiitic pillow basalts and minor porphyritic felsic flows.
 Siltstone, greywacke, iron formation, ferromanganiferous shale and chert represent minor rocks.

 Stratigraphy

 Relationship to other units

 The Flat Landing Brook Formation is the middle member of the Tetagouche Group.
 Exposures between Route 490 and the headwaters of Flat Landing Brook are the type locality.
 It is conformably overlain by massive pillowed alkali basalt of the Little River Formation and conformably underlain by crystal tuff as well as quartz-feldspar augen schist of the Nepisiguit Falls Formation.
 The contact of the Flat Landing Brook and Little River formations is exposed in the Brunswick Mines area and near California Lake whereas the contact of the Flat Landing Brook and Nepisiguit Falls formations is exposed along The Narrows of the Nepisiguit River.

 Subdivisions

-Four named subdivisions comprise the Flat Landing Brook Formation:
+The Flat Landing Brook Formation contains four named subdivisions: